ePolicyWorks Twitter: Enhancing Citizen Engagement through Digital Conversations

 Empowering Teens in Their Workplaces Twitter Chat

-On May 18, 2021, DOL hosted an ePolicyWorks Twitter chat to gather information on how they can best reach teens to educate them on their workplace rights and responsibilities.
+On May 18, 2021, ePolicyWorks hosted a Twitter chat to gather information on how they can best reach teens to educate them on their workplace rights and responsibilities.
 The chat featured guests from the National Safety Council, YouthBuild, Best Buddies and SADD to discuss how these organizations successfully engage and support teen workers.

 Efforts to End Labor Trafficking Twitter Chat

 On December 15, 2020, DOL's Office of Compliance Initiatives, in partnership with the Office of Disability Employment Policy, hosted an ePolicyWorks Twitter chat about how agencies can work to end labor trafficking.
 The chat featured guests from DirectEmployers, the National Disability Rights Network, Karana Rising, and the Human Trafficking Legal Center.
 The U.S. Justice Department's Human Trafficking Prosecution Unit contributed additional resources that were shared via ePolicyWorks during the chat.